Derivation of the Bogoliubov Time Evolution for a Large Volume Mean-field Limit: Introduction

-So in contrast to the papers mentioned above we shall consider a system where both the density and volume are large.
-At the same time we take a coupling constant for the interaction proportional to $\rho^{-1}$.
+where $\hat{v}$ denotes the Fourier transform of the interaction potential $v$, see Section~\ref{sectionsound} and \cite{dfpp} for more details.
 So in our case the number of excited particles is of order $\rho$, which means---considering the scaling of the coupling constant---that the interaction between the particles forming the excitation is of order one per particle.
-This guarantees that there is a finite speed of sound when considering the motion of the excitations (see \cite{dfpp} for a more detailed discussion).
+This guarantees that there is a finite speed of sound when considering the motion of the excitation.
+Our main result is that the effective dynamics of $\epsilon_t$ is indeed close to the microscopic dynamics coming from $\Psi_N^t$ as long as $\Lambda \ll \rho$.
+This means that as long as the $\epsilon_0$ excitation is made up of many more particles than there are particles outside the condensate, we can track its dynamics effectively.
+This improves the result from \cite{dfpp}, where $\Lambda^3 \ll \rho$ was assumed.

-Note that, if one understands $\epsilon_0$ to be the first excited state of the gas, our result can also be seen as a step towards a regime with finite temperature.
-Still, the number of excitations compared to the full number of particles goes to zero in our case, but with a rate which is much slower ($\rho^{-1}=\Lambda N^{-1}$ compared to $N^{-1}$).

-As long as $\Lambda\ll\rho^{1/3}$ we can show convergence in $L^2$-norm of the wave function $\Psi$ describing the microscopic system towards a wave function $\widetilde\Psi$ where pair correlations are considered with explicit bounds.
-We shall work in first quantization.
-The time evolution of $\widetilde\Psi$ can be understood as a first quantized version of the Bogoliubov time evolution; it is such that correlations of order higher than two can not be formed under the time evolution.